asagi4/comfyui-prompt-control/README.md

 # Known issues

 - ComfyUI's caching mechanism has an issue that makes it unnecessarily invalidate caches for certain inputs; you'll still get some benefit from the lazy nodes, but changing inputs that shouldn't affect downstream nodes (especially if using filtering) will still cause them to be recomputed because ComfyUI doesn't realize the inputs haven't changed.

-If you want to enable a hack to fix this, set `PROMPTCONTROL_ENABLE_CACHE_HACK=1` in your environment.
-Unset it to disable.

-It's a purely optional performance optimization that allows Prompt Control nodes to override their cache keys in a way that should not interfere with other nodes.
-Note that the optimization only works if the text input to the lazy nodes is a constant (so either directly on the node or from a primitive); outputs from other nodes can't be optimized.

 - Cutoff does not work with models that use non-CLIP text encoders, like Flux.
 This might be fixable, but it's uncertain if cutoff even makes sense for those models.